On Physical Measures for Cherry Flows: Introduction

 \subsection{Discussion and Statement of the Results}

-In this paper we are interested in the physical measures for Cherry flows which are $\Cinf$ flows on the torus $\T$, without closed orbits and with two singularities, a saddle point $p_s$ and a repelling point $p_r$, both hyperbolic.
+In this paper we are interested in the physical measures for Cherry flows which are $\Cinf$ flows on the torus $\T$, without closed orbits and with two singularities, a saddle point $p_s$ and a repelling point $p_r$, both hyperbolic (see Figure \ref{Cherrypic}).

-This problem was studied firstly in \cite{SV} in which the authors give a description of the physical measures for some class of Cherry flows.
-They discover that this problem is related to the variation of the divergence of the flow at the saddle point.\footnote{ Observe that the divergence of a Cherry flow $\phi$ at the saddle point $p_s$ is exactly the sum of the eigenvalues of the flow $\phi$ at $p_s$.}
+This problem was studied firstly in \cite{SV} in which the authors gave a description of the physical measures for some class of Cherry flows.
+They discovered that this problem is related to the variation of the divergence of the flow at the saddle point.\footnote{ Observe that the divergence of a Cherry flow $\phi$ at the saddle point $p_s$ is exactly the sum of the eigenvalues of the flow $\phi$ at $p_s$.}

 To be more precise, let $\lambda_1>0>\lambda_2$ be the two eigenvalues at the saddle point.
 In the non-positive divergence case when $\lambda_1\leq-\lambda_2$, \cite{SV} shows that the Dirac deltas at the singularities are the only ergodic invariant probability measures.
 Moreover \cite{SV} establishes that the Dirac delta at the saddle point is the physical measure for the flow.